Most of the North American public define an "Atheist" is

 A person who actively denies the existence of any and all deities is

-at least one form of Atheist.
+one type of Atheist.

 A person who feels that we have no method by which we can conclude